Updated: Jul 26

 Backlinks are one of the most important ranking factors on Google and other search engines.
 They can boost your domain authority, traffic, and overall search rankings.
 However, there can be bad backlinks, and they can cause the opposite of what you want for your Lawyer SEO.

-When you conduct a backlink audit, you basically examine every link that leads back to your website and then develop a strategy to manage them better.
+When you conduct a backlink audit, you basically examine every link that leads back to your law firm website and then develop a strategy to manage them better.

 You can check your backlinks manually by using Google Search Console or Bing Webmaster Tools.
 You can view your links through these tools, and manage them one by one.
 However, if you want to save more time, investing in paid auditing tools might be a good idea.

-Remember: The size and ranking of your website are relative to how time-consuming backlink auditing is.
+Remember: The size and ranking of your law firm website are relative to how time-consuming backlink auditing is.
 Therefore, the larger your website, the longer the backlink audit will take.

 The number of high-quality backlinks is a measure of your website's authority.
 Even if you have thousands of them pointing back to your domain, it won't help your Lawyer SEO if they're all spam and irrelevant.
 A thorough link audit can lead to the discovery of potentially dangerous links as well as the improvement of your SEO strategy.